-4.5 Repeat the same procedure on the opposite hand, using the same technique.
+4.7 Repeat the same procedure on the opposite hand, using the same technique.
 Ensure that the bare hand never comes into contact with the gown cuff edge or the outside of the glove.

-4.6 If there is a scrubbed technologist to help, they should extend the open glove toward you, protecting their hands on the sterile side of the glove.
-Slip your hand into the open glove.

-4.7 Once one hand is gloved, use a finger of the gloved hand to help stretch the glove open and onto the ungloved hand.
-Ensure that your non-sterile hands don’t touch their sterile gloves at any point.

 5. In the OR

 5.1 Ensure that your hands never leave the sterile field.
 Gowns are only considered sterile in the front from the axilla to the level of the sterile field, usually the operating table.
 Also, the sleeves of the gown are sterile from 2” above the elbow to the cuff.
 The neckline, shoulders, under arms, sleeve cuffs, and back are all considered unsterile.